 He is UK Clinical Lead for Radiotherapy for skin and benign conditions at GenesisCare and chairs our weekly UK skin and benign Multidisciplinary team meeting.
 He is also Medical Director of XStrahl Limited – a medical device company that makes superficial radiotherapy machine for the treatment of benign conditions and skin cancer.

-He is lead for Radiotherapy Innovation for GenesisCare UK.
 He has previously been chair of the IMRT-IGRT Radiotherapy Group, the Network Brain Tumour Working Group, Clinical Lead for Radiotherapy at St Luke’s Cancer Centre, and a trustee of the Fountain Centre (a local patient support charity).

 - Dupuytren’s disease

 - Keloid scarring

 - Prostate Cancer